 However, you can now buy charcoal pellets which if they are only made from charcoal and not a hardwood/charcoal mixture they will not expand.
 Now, that’s not to say its a good idea to get charcoal pellets wet, as they won’t flow as well through the hopper etc. However, charcoal pellets are the only BBQ wood pellets that are not destroyed by moisture/humidity.

 Conclusions On Using A Pellet Grill In The Rain

 If you know its going to rain, and especially if it looks like it will be heavy rain and you have no shelter to use the pellet grill under I would seriously advise against using it.
 As stated above, you could potentially void the warranty on the grill if something went wrong.
-Issues could be rain getting in behind the control panel and causing a fault to one or more of the electrical components in the pellet grill.
 You obviously also don’t want rain getting inside the hopper on the pellet grill, that’s just going to lead to wasting wood pellets and the headache of sorting out a blocked auger.

 That’s it!
 Thanks for reading, I hope the above has given you ideas on how to properly prepare for using your pellet grill under rainy conditions.
 The long and short of it is your pellet grill and especially your wood pellet fuel does not want to be wet, so protect them.
 Please check out my Wood Pellet Grill/Smoker Guide to learn about all the different makes/models of pellet grills on the market today. 🙂